By Dennis Hartley

 The 39 Steps – Many of the tropes that would come to be labeled “Hitchcockian” are fomenting in this 1935 entry: an icy blonde love interest, a meticulously constructed, edge-of-your-seat finale, and most notably, the “wrong man” scenario.
 Robert Donat stars as a Canadian tourist in London who is approached by a jittery woman after a music hall show.
 She begs refuge in his flat for the night, but won’t tell him why.
 Intrigued, he offers her his hospitality.

 He awakens the next morning, just in time to watch her collapse on the floor, with a knife in her back and a map in her hand.
 Before he knows it, he’s on the run from the police and embroiled with shady assassins, foreign spies and people who are not who they seem to be.
 Fate and circumstance throw him in with a reluctant female “accomplice” (Madeleine Carroll).
 A suspenseful, funny, and rapid-paced entertainment.

-To be sure, it’s lightweight Hitchcock, but holds up well to repeated viewings, thanks to the chemistry between Grant and Kelly, intoxicating location filming (courtesy of Robert Burks’ colorful, Oscar-winning cinematography), and the delightful supporting performances (particularly Jessie Royce Landis, as Kelly’s mother).
+It’s lightweight Hitchcock, but holds up well, thanks to the chemistry between Grant and Kelly, lovely location filming (courtesy of Robert Burks’ colorful, Oscar-winning cinematography), and the delightful supporting performances (particularly Jessie Royce Landis, as Kelly’s mother).
 The witty, urbane screenplay is by John Michael Hayes (he also scripted Hitchcock’s Rear Window, The Trouble with Harry, and the director’s 1956 remake of The Man Who Knew Too Much).